gilsho/bookmark/README.md

 Bookmark
 ========

-A command line utility for bookmarking directories and scripts. 'bookmark' allows you to store handy shortcuts to directories and scripts that you navigate to or execute frequently. 'bookmark' works by storing a hidden file '.bookmarks' in your home directory contain your currently used bookmarks along with the directory/files to which they point.
-To install, simply copy the 'bookmark' file into a persistent directory and add the following line to your .bashrc script:
+A command line utility for bookmarking directories and scripts. *bookmark* allows you to store handy shortcuts to directories and scripts that you navigate to or execute frequently. *bookmark* works by storing a hidden file '.bookmarks' in your home directory contain your currently used bookmarks along with the directory/files to which they point.
+To install, simply copy the 'bookmarki.sh' file into a persistent directory and add the following line to your .bashrc script:

-    source /path/to/bookmark
+    source /path/to/bookmark.sh

 From then on, simply navigate to a directory you want to bookmark and type: